PacVan1/BUas-Intake/README.md

 I wanted to keep the repository as vanilla as possible, but there were some major bugs/disturbances that had to be fixed:
 - Added vcpkg manifests to not bloat the repository with dependencies
 - Added an asset folder (for the fonts) to remove the build folders
+- Fixed the game on 2560x1600px resolution
+- Fixed the game starting in game over state
+- Fixed the player speed-up at the first run